 They have a beautiful crop of pumpkins this year, so come and pick out one that you will love.

 Rickey Ranch Pumpkin

-Rickey Ranch practice organic farming methods for everything they grow which includes pumpkins and gourds, fruit, bees, beef and 20 acres of vineyards.
-Admission and parking are free, hay rides are $3, horse rides are $5.
+Rickey Ranch practices organic farming methods for everything they grow which includes pumpkins and gourds, fruit, bees, beef, and 20 acres of vineyards.
+Admission and parking are free, hayrides are $3, horse rides are $5.
 Rickey Ranch Pumpkin Patch is a small family-owned ranch, so they do not have a website.

 Phone: (916) 599-2071

 Touted as the largest in the region, Dave’s Pumpkin Patch at Vierra Farms in West Sacramento boasts a full 2 acres (and a huge variety) of pumpkins from which to choose.
 Visitors can pick their own pumpkins directly from the field, or they can opt to select a gourd that has already been harvested… it is up to you!